jurca/ignore-tpl/README.md

 ## Usage

 The project can be used in a modern browser (anything except for IE) without transpilation or polyfills.
-Usage in node.js requires transpilation (at least until the TypeScript compiler will support outputting .mjs files or node.js will allow the ES6 import/export syntax in .js files).
+Usage in node.js will require a DOM polyfill.

+The import paths in the following examples assume usage in a browser using the native ES module support and having `node_modules` available at the root (`/`) path of the website.

 ```javascript
 import keyed from '/node_modules/@jurca/-x-ignore-tpl/keyed.js'